Skip to main content

 Mechanistic Interplay with Systemic Inflammation

-Chronic low-grade inflammation stands as a significant accelerant of progression.
+Chronic low-grade inflammation stands as a significant accelerant of cardiovascular disease progression.
 Testosterone exhibits anti-inflammatory properties, modulating the expression of various cytokines and adhesion molecules.
 For instance, it can reduce levels of C-reactive protein (CRP) and interleukin-6 (IL-6), both established biomarkers of cardiovascular risk.

 This anti-inflammatory action extends to the vascular wall, potentially stabilizing atherosclerotic plaques and diminishing the likelihood of thrombotic events.
 The precise molecular pathways involve testosterone receptor binding in immune cells and its subsequent influence on gene expression, leading to a more quiescent inflammatory state within the vasculature.
 This intricate interplay highlights testosterone’s role as a systemic modulator of cardiovascular risk factors.